pankajsy9/flowallet_2.0/readme_windows.md

 Open http://localhost:3000/ in your browser to access the wallet.

 Make sure flod is running.
+If flocore wallet is installed then flod will be running in the background.